gflohr/anki-chess-opening-trainer/README.md

 * the side that you are training for (black or white)
 * the note type

-The Anki "note type" is the layout of the flash card.
+The Anki "note type" is the layout of the flashcard.
 This add-on requires a note type with just two fields (front and back side) and no additional elements.
 This note type is one of the default types of Anki, usually called "Basic".